vibewell25/vibewell/docs/docs/testing/TESTING.md

 - **Maintenance Burden**: Tests that break due to UI changes
   - Solution: Use stable selectors, page objects, and abstract UI details # Integration Testing Guide

-This guide covers integration testing for the Vibewell application, with a particular focus on backup and recovery functionality.
+This guide covers integration testing for the VibeWell application, with a particular focus on backup and recovery functionality.
 Integration tests validate that different components of the system work together as expected.

 ## Overview